 entreaty, imploration or supplication.”
 (58 C.J.
 804-805.)

 The three ways of violating Penal Code section 266h are all general intent crimes,

 as held in People v.
 McNulty (1988) 202 Cal.App.3d 624, 630-631 [249 Cal.Rptr.

-[D]eriving support with knowledge that the other person is a prostitute is all
+[D]eriving support with knowledge that the other person is a prostitute is all that

-other person is a prostitute is the only requirement under the ﬁrst alternative of
+person is a prostitute is the only requirement under the first alternative of

 violating section 266h by solicitation.
 Under the second alternative to pimping